 A.S.
 Level Art & Design (Fine Art Photography) requires skills and knowledge from studying Year 11 Fine Art or Design.
-Students who have gained lower than a Grade 'C' in IGCSE Art & Design should consult with the Head of Department before entry to the course.
-Students who have not undertaken any previous Art studies must be competent in using a digital camera and have access to a laptop.
+Students who have gained lower than a Grade 'C' in IGCSE Art & Design should consult with Mrs Carrigan before entry to the course.
+Students who have not undertaken any previous Art studies may be granted entry to the course after consultation.
+All students need to be competent in using a digital camera and have access to a laptop capable of running Photoshop.
+A portable hard drive to store work and back up files is recommended.
 Work will be developed using Photoshop, as well as non-digital methods.
 Subscription to iCloud is preferred at this level.
 The current cost of the iCloud subscription is approximately \$20.00 per month and this gives students access to the Photoshop software programme.

 A.S.
 Level Art and Design (Fine Art Photography) is a course upon which further study in Design at A Level and Tertiary levels is based.
-In Term 1 students are taught to use their camera in manual mode using both natural and studio lighting.
+In Term 1, students are taught to use their camera in manual mode using both natural and studio lighting.
 Core classwork is centred on the student's individually chosen theme.
 Students learn to interpret the work of established artist models and how to use this research to develop their own ideas.
 This work continues into Term 2 as students fulfil the requirements for Component 1, the Coursework.
 This develops their abilities to analyse and research in depth and demonstrate an understanding of contemporary photographic practice.
 It also allows students to create original work that shows personal expression and imagination, and develops an understanding of practical design problems.
 Term 3 is spent preparing for the external examination.